Garden Maze Planning Checklist

 Formal Hedge Mazes

-Best Plants:
+Best Plants

-Regular trimming, precise edges, seasonal care
+Regular trimming, clean edges, and seasonal detail work

 Informal Garden Mazes

-Best Plants:
+Best Plants

-Native shrubs, mixed plantings, seasonal flowers
+Native shrubs, mixed evergreen planting, seasonal flowers

 Maze Size Planning Guide